hungrymonkey/ucsd_consulting/README.md

 The three other files are just simple scripts made to help automate mundane tasks.

-I wish this paper existed much earlier.
-Arrggg
+I wish knew about this technique.

 http://www.ijcaonline.org/research/volume132/number8/jameel-2015-ijca-907489.pdf